CommonSense12/Lunar-Eclipse/README.md

-# Official Lunar Eclipse
-This is the only original Lunar Eclipse forum post showcasing this script.
-Other scripts that aren't named by CommonSense12 isn't ours
 # Introduction
+Lunar Eclipse is a free Universal ScriptHub
+1500 scripts to be exact.
+This design was inspired by Dvrkness!